-OVERVIEW: The Alliance for Cancer Gene Therapy Foundation (ACGT) focuses exclusively on supporting research for cancer management and treatment through cell and gene therapy.
-To that end, it awards research grants to individual researchers in the U.S. and Canada, many of whom are based in institutions of higher education.
+OVERVIEW: The Alliance for Cancer Gene Therapy Foundation (ACGT) exclusively supports research for cancer management and treatment through cell and gene therapy.
+Consequently, it awards research grants to individual researchers in the U.S. and Canada, many of whom are based in institutions of higher education.
 Research areas, award amounts, and other specifics vary year to year.

-The foundation throws its weight behind a small number of researchers (usually one to three awards annually in recent years) from the pool who respond to its yearly call for research grant proposals.
-Awardees have received anywhere from $250,000 to $1.5 million in research support, and the foundation states that it has distributed more than $25 million in awards to date.
+The foundation funds a small number of researchers from the pool who respond to its yearly call for research grant proposals.
+ACGT awards as few as one to three grants annually, and grantees receive anywhere from $250,000 to $500,000 in research funding over two to three years.
+The foundation states that it has distributed more than $25 million in awards to date.

-Award amounts, grant duration and other criteria change yearly, so grantseekers will need to check the site at the beginning of each grant cycle to determine whether their research area qualifies for funding.
-Past awardees are listed on the foundation’s Fellows page.
+Award amounts, grant duration, and other criteria change yearly, so grantseekers should check the site at the beginning of each grant cycle to determine whether their research area qualifies for funding.
+Past awardees are listed on the foundation’s Research Fellows page.

 Vetting of applications starts with the foundation’s Scientific Advisory Council, a group of volunteer “preeminent physicians and researchers in cell and gene therapy” who “establish the scientific criteria for review of all grants and…[give] recommendations for funding to the Board of Directors for final selection of award recipients.”

-Depending on the year, funding eligibility may or may not be restricted to investigators working in educational institutions, which will also directly impact your chances of getting support from ACGT.
+Depending on the year, funding eligibility may be restricted to investigators working in educational institutions, which will also directly impact grantseekers chances of getting support from ACGT.